-- Explain how markets allocate, produce, and distribute society's resources. - Use economic reasoning to address current social issues. - Critically analyze the positive and negative impacts of markets as they relate to social justice and environmental issues. - Recognize and discuss the limitations of markets. - Explain how government intervention can help or hinder market outcomes. - Identify some causes and implications of income inequality. - Represent and understand economic concepts and outcomes in numerical and graphical form.
+- After completing this class, students should be able to: - Explain how markets allocate, produce, and distribute society's resources. - Use economic reasoning to address current social issues. - Critically analyze the positive and negative impacts of markets as they relate to social justice and environmental issues. - Recognize and discuss the limitations of markets. - Explain how government intervention can help or hinder market outcomes. - Identify some causes and implications of income inequality. - Represent and understand economic concepts and outcomes in numerical and graphical form.